Nuts Templar—Ayn Rand and the Fountainheads

 Are Scientologists the nut jobs the Objectivists are?
 I doubt it.

-I knew Ayn Rand.
+I have met Ayn Rand.
 She recorded a weekly radio commentary; I was the recording engineer.
-She spoke with a broad, husky comic opera Russian accent not unlike Hans Conried’s Professor Kropotkin on the “My Friend Irma” radio show.
-My relationship with the founder of Philosophical Objectivism was not that of Alan Greenspan and her retinue of acolytes, more that of her drycleaner, grocer, and the dermatologist on board to curate her ¾ mink.
-Except in the pounding heat of high August, the fur coat was de rigueur for her weekly hike uptown to 39th Street and WBAI from the Nathaniel Branden Institute.
+She was a heavy smoker and spoke with a broad, husky comic opera accent not unlike Professor Kropotkin on the “My Friend Irma” radio show.
+My relationship with the founder of Philosophical Objectivism was not that of Alan Greenspan and her retinue of sycophants, more like that of her drycleaner, grocer, perhaps the resident taxidermist on hand to curate her ¾ mink.
+Except in the pounding heat of high August, that mink was de rigueur for the uptown hike from the Nathaniel Branden Institute to 39th Street and WBAI.
 Ayn Rand, who would become a Tea Party madonna for the class wars of the 21st Century.